abdo01100/abdo.sitewep1/README.md

 - `index.html`: The main HTML file.
 - `styles.css`: The CSS file for styling.
-- `script.js`: The JavaScript file for interactivity.

 ## How to View

-To view the website, open `index.html` in a web browser.
+To view the website, open `index.html` and `styles.css` in a web browser.